CartoDB/carto-react-template/template/src/docs/documentation.md

   });
 ```

-### How to change the application layout

-If you want to use a different layout for the application, you need to change the **src/component/views/home/Home.js** file and generate your own layout using Material-UI components.

-The sample application uses the Material-UI &lt;Grid> component.
-Within this component we have an &lt;AppBar> component that includes the links to the pages and the user avatar and another &lt;Grid> below the &lt;AppBar> for the page content.

-The Grid for the page content defines a left sidebar using the sidebarWrapper class and a map area with the &lt;Map> component and the &lt;Legend> component.
-The sidebar is itself another &lt;Grid> component 350px wide and taking over the remaining height available, containing an &lt;Outlet> component.

-Every view (Stores, KPI…) returns an &lt;Outlet> component that includes the specific components used in that view/page.

-You might want to use a different layout using the &lt;Grid> component or other Material-UI component, but you should always have a Map component.

 ### How to add a new widget

+In the previous how-to guide we added a new layer, now we are going to see how we can add a new widget that works with our recently added layer.

 If you want to add a new widget to an existing page/view, you need to go to the file where the view is defined and you need to add the corresponding Widget component.
 You can find the available widgets in the **src/components/common/widgets** folder.
 These widgets implement all the calculations and filtering, and make use of the WidgetUI components from the react-airship-ui package to provide the user interface.
-You usually want to wrap the WidgetUI component within a WrapperWidgetUI component that includes the title and functionality for collapsing the widget.

 For instance, if you want to add a formula widget that displays the sum of the values of a column for all the features in the current viewport, you will add this JSX code to the React element returned by the view: